Improving the convergence of an iterative algorithm for solving arbitrary linear equation systems using classical or quantum binary optimization: Introduction

-The paper is organized as follows: section \ref{Sec1} briefly introduces how to convert the problem of solving a system of linear equations in a QUBO problem.
+The paper is organized as follows: section \ref{Sec1} briefly describes how to convert the problem of solving a system of linear equations in a QUBO problem.
 The conventional algorithm for this problem is presented and illustrated with examples.
-Subsequently, we analyze the geometrical structure of the linear problem $\mathbf{A}\cdot\mathbf{x} = \mathbf{b}$ and their relation with the functional (\ref{QUBOFuncFinal}); from them, a new set of QUBO configurations is proposed, attending the intrinsic geometry in a new lattice configuration.
+Subsequently, we analyze the geometrical structure of the linear problem $\mathbf{A}\cdot\mathbf{x} = \mathbf{b}$ and their relation with the function (\ref{QUBOFuncFinal}); from them, a new set of QUBO configurations is proposed, attending the intrinsic geometry in a new lattice configuration.
 In section \ref{Sec2}, we implement these ideas in a new algorithm using a different orthogonality notion (that we call $\mathbf{H}$-orthogonality) related to the well-known gradient descent method.
-Using the $N\times N$ matrix $\mathbf{A}$, we find a new set of $N$ vectors $\mathbf{H}$-orthogonal, which are the basis for the new resolution method.
+Using the $N\times N$ matrix $\mathbf{A}$, we find a new set of $N$ vectors that characterize the geometry of the problem.
 We compare the new algorithm with the previous version revised in section \ref{Sec1}.
 Section \ref{Sec3} uses the tools of the previous section to construct a different set of vectors grouped in many subsets mutually $\mathbf{H}$-orthogonal.
 This construction allows the decomposing of the original QUBO problem into independent QUBO sub-problems of smaller dimensions.
-Each sub-problem can be attached using quantum or classical QUBO-solvers, allowing large linear equation systems to be resolved.
-We implement this idea in another new algorithm and show their performance compared with the previous version.
+Each sub-problem can be addressed using quantum or classical QUBO-solvers, allowing arbitrary linear equation systems to be resolved.
 In section \ref{Sec4}, we present the final considerations.